UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 adapted: false
 ---

-## Lesson objectives
+## Learning objectives

-TODO (summarise main learning points in a few sentences)
+By the end of this episode you will be able to add changes from your local repository to your remote repository using the `git push` command and view these changes on GitHub.
+You will also have a high-level understanding of how to use the `git pull` command.

 ## Pushing to the remote

 By now we've done quite a bit of work on our cheatsheet and good practice material in our local `git-good-practice` repository.
-It seems a good point to put this work on the remote repository residing on GitHub.
+It seems like a good point to put this work on the remote repository residing on GitHub.

 Let's review the status of the repository and view the log: